Mortal Kombat: Conquest

-Mortal Kombat: Conquest is an American martial arts television series developed by Juan Carlos Coto.
-Based on the Mortal Kombat fighting game franchise, it aired in syndication for one season from 1998 to 1999.
-The series serves as a prequel to the games, following the original Kung Lao (Paolo Montalbán) as he protects Earthrealm with the help of bodyguard Siro (Daniel Bernhardt) and former thief Taja (Kristanna Loken).
+Mortal Kombat: Conquest is an American martial arts television series developed by Juan Carlos Coto, based on the Mortal Kombat fighting game franchise.
+The series aired in syndication for one season from October 3, 1998 to May 22, 1999.

+The series serves as a prequel to the games, following the original Kung Lao (Paolo Montalban) as he protects Earthrealm with the help of bodyguard Siro (Daniel Bernhardt) and former thief Taja (Kristanna Loken).
+The show also features game characters such as Kitana, Raiden and Sub-Zero.
 It was one of the first live action shows based on a video game to air on United States television, preceded only by the live action segments of The Super Mario Bros.
 Super Show!.

 Summary

 Many centuries ago, Earth was an enchanting and desirable planet.
 Powerful and rich with natural resources, the vicious megalomaniac Shao Kahn wanted Earth as part of his growing collection of conquered realms known as Outworld.
 To protect Earth, Mortal Kombat was created: a tournament in which the fate of the planet is decided in battles between competitors from Earthrealm and Outworld.
 Five hundred years in the past, the monk warrior Kung Lao defeated Shao Kahn's sorcerer, Shang Tsung.
 When Kung Lao spared his life, Shao imprisoned Shang in the cobalt mines.

 Kung Lao now had to train the next generation of warriors, who would give their lives to save Earth.
 Kung Lao created a partnership and friendship between two warriors: Siro, a former bodyguard, and Taja, an ex-thief.
 In the mysterious city of Zhuzin, Kung Lao and his new friends are guided and watched over by the thunder god Raiden.
 The three now battle various evils of both Outworld and Earthrealm, including an imprisoned Shang Tsung, who swore eternal revenge on Kung Lao for his humiliating defeat, and the sultry and seductive Vorpax, who is also imprisoned in the mines and has an agenda of her own.